sushant097/Handwritten-Line-Text-Recognition-using-Deep-Learning-with-Tensorflow/README.md

 Feel Free to improve this project with pull Request.

-*This is a work of my last semester project in Computer Engineering at Tribhuvan University.
+*This is a work from my last semester project in computer engineering at Tribhuvan University.
 In July of 2019,*